pranjul-jani/School/README.md

 Creating ManyToOne relatioship between teacher and subject entities and adding new endpoints for this relationship.

 Mater branch:
-Xreating ManyToMany relationship between student and Teacher entities and adding new endpoints for this relationship.
+Creating ManyToMany relationship between student and Teacher entities and adding new endpoints for this relationship.